frealis/River-City-Pro-Wash-backup/README.md

 # Deploy to AWS

-- Web apps deployed on AWS exist in an environment that you can specify when creating a new web application.
-New applications can be created either from the AWS console or from the command line.
+- Web apps deployed on AWS exist in their own environment.
+New applications and their environments can be created either from the AWS console or from the command line.
 AWS has two types of command lines -- awscli (the general all-purpose AWS command line) and awsebcli (the Elastic Beanstalk web development command line).

 - AWS has a free tier that is available for 12 months, and this basically allows for 1 website to be deployed at all times.
 This website will exist in an environment that can be shut off if needed -- terminating the environment will -not- terminate the application, but it will save on the allotted free tier hours that are granted each month for the first 12 months, so it's a good idea to turn it off when it's not needed.
 To view, get the status, and terminate an environment: